shelleyhoover/UPP465/README.md

 We will also survey crowdsourced mapping tools such as Open Street Maps, as well as other propriety web mapping tools.
 While learning these tools, we will discuss current topics concerning online maps such as privacy, how maps can misrepresent information, or how they can effectively engage stakeholder groups.

+**Course Instruction**: Shelley Hoover (shhoover@uicedu) **Course Office Hours**: Office hourse by request.

 ## Prerequisites:

 Students are expected to have basic familiarity with GIS terms and concepts prior to taking this course.
 Students with no previous GIS exposure have been successful in the course with additional work.
-If you have no prior GIS experience, please contact the instructor (Shelley Hoover, shhoover@uic.edu).
+If you have no prior GIS experience, please contact the instructor.

 Students are not expected to have any prior programming knowledge and will learn the basics of HTML, CSS, and JavaScript in the course.